jorgetite/grav-theme-qbee/README.md

 ## Installation

-Installing the QBoss theme can be done in one of two ways:
+Installing the QBee theme can be done in one of two ways:

 - The GPM (Grav Package Manager) installation method enables you to quickly and easily install the theme with a simple terminal command
 - The manual method enables you to do so via a zip file.